chetnashah/algonotes/BinaryTrees/BinarySearchTrees/ConstructingBinarySearchTrees.md

         // if left tree could not place it, placement chance is given to right tree with bounds TreeNode rightTree = treeNodeCreateHelper(preorder, root, upper_bound);

-        return new TreeNode(root, leftTree, rightTree);
+        // note how root inspection happens before child/subtree recursion, but root creation happens after child creation return new TreeNode(root, leftTree, rightTree);
     }
 }
 ```

+**Note** - here even just using the upper bound is enough due to BST property, increasing towards right and we move our iteration from left to right.

 ## O(N) approach but with stack